OkuboHeavyIndustries/Mini-Mobile-Mission-Control/README.md

 If you make this or use the code please let me know.

-Twitter, reddit and Instagram name is Okuboheavyindustries
+Twitter @okuboheavyind, reddit okuboheavyindustries and Instagram @okuboheavyindustries

 If you like this project and can afford it please feel free to send me a cup of coffee!